Malignant lymphoma is a neoplasm which originates in lymph tissue, but lymphoma is not actually breast cancer.

 n terms of prognosis, an early diagnosis of a low grade or stage I lymphoma generally gives the best outlook.

 Breast lymphoma mostly affects older women

-A women with lymphoma might also present with some enlarged lymph nodes in her neck or armpits.
+A woman with lymphoma might also present with some enlarged lymph nodes in her neck or armpits.

-The most common symptoms of breast lymphoma are a painless breast mass, most frequently located in the outer quadrants ( and usually in the right breast, for some reason)
+The most common symptoms of breast lymphoma is a painless breast lump.
+Specialists usually locate the lump in the outer quadrants of the breast.

 Breast lymphomas rarely show microcalcifications

-Ultrasound of breast lymphomas tends to be of a hypoechoic lobulated mass
+Ultrasound tends to show a hypoechoic lobulated mass

 Breast lymphoma imaging cannot predict histology